20 Grilled Appetizer Recipes That Turn Any Gathering Into a Party

 Grilled Scallops Wrapped in Prosciutto

-It only takes a few ingredients—thin slices of salty prosciutto, delicate scallops, olive oil, lemon, and pepper—to make these quick-cooking skewers that are an elegant starter to or an easy addition to any grilled menu.
+It only takes a few ingredients—thin slices of salty prosciutto, delicate scallops, olive oil, and lemon—to make these quick-cooking skewers that are an elegant starter to or an easy addition to any grilled menu.